Like any machine, your bike needs regular maintenance. Neglect will lead to undue wear and, in many cases, can end up causing damage.

 Pictured are the tools I use at home- a motley assortment of equipment, but it gets the job done.

-Of course, the better the tools, the better the job, and it’s always recommended to get the best equipment you can.
-Normally i’d have access to better gear, but this only goes to show that adjusting your own chain needn’t be an expensive job.
+Of course, the better the tools, the better the job, and getting the best equipment is always recommended.
+Usually, I’d have access to better gear, but this only goes to show that adjusting your chain needn’t be an expensive job.

-Note: Use a torque wrench!
-If you’re not confident tightening your axle nut manually, and don’t want to void any warranty, make sure you use a torque wrench for this job!
+Note: Use a motorcycle torque wrench!
+If you’re not confident tightening your axle nut manually and don’t want to void any warranty, make sure you use a torque wrench for this job!

 Once you’ve got your tools together, prepare your work area.
 You’ll need a flat surface to support your bike and a clear area around the rear wheel to work.
 It’s also handy to have something soft to kneel on and a place to keep your tools that isn’t the floor.

-As seen here, this job can be done in a yard as easily as a garage.
-As long as the ground is level and the surface is strong enough to support your bike, you’re golden.
+As seen here, this job can be done in a yard as easily as in a garage.
+You’re golden if the ground is level and the surface is strong enough to support your bike.

 After the area is sorted- being sure you’ve cleared any garden furniture or barbecues that may impede your progress- you’ll want to get the bike up on its stand.